MontiCore/montiarc/languages/montiarc-fe/src/main/grammars/MontiArc.md

 MontiArc is an architecture modeling language and framework that provides platform independent modeling capabilities.
 MontiArc is **extensible** in several dimensions:
-1. **Behavioral modelling** languages, such as statecharts, can be easily embedded
+1. **Behavioral modelling** languages, such as statecharts or logic formulas, can be easily embedded
-2. External **types**, e.g., defined using class diagrams, can be imported
+2. The **type system** is configurable, e.g., types defined using class diagrams can be imported or *SI-unit types* can be provided,
+3. MontiArc models can be combined with other structural or behavioral models by exchange of symbols (e.g. through import statements).
+This connects independently developed models in both directions.
-3. The **code generation** framework can be adapted and extended for various target platforms.
+4. The **code generation** framework can be adapted and extended for simulation as well as for various technological and language target platforms.

 The MontiArc language covers **components** their **ports**, **connectors** between components and is shipped with embedded statecharts for component behavior description as a standard extension.

-The MontiArc Core repository contains the common basis of the MontiArc architecture description language.
+The MontiArc core repository contains the common basis of the MontiArc architecture description language.
 This project is maintained by the [Working Group for Model-Driven Systems Engineering (MDSE)][mdse].